osrf/vrx-docker/README.md

 To run the competition with a team's configuration, the team's folder containing its configuration files must be put into the `team_config` directory.

 We have provided example submissions in the `team_config` directory of this repository.
-You should see that there is a directory called `example_team` that has the following configuration files in it:
+You should see that there is a directory called `ghostship` that has the following configuration files in it:

 ```
-$ ls team_config/example_team/
+$ ls team_config/ghostship/
 dockerhub_image.txt
 ```

 This constitutes a submission.
 The files are explained in the __Files Required from Teams for Submission__ section below.
-We will work with the files of the `example_team` submission for this tutorial; you can use them as a template for your own team's submission.
+We will work with the files of the `ghostship` submission for this tutorial; you can use them as a template for your own team's submission.

 ### Preparing a team

 To prepare a team, call
 ```
-./prepare_team.bash example_team
+./prepare_team.bash ghostship
 ```

 The end of the output should look something like
 ```
-Preparing team: example_team
+Preparing team: ghostship
 OK
-File generated in /home/developer/vrx_ws/src/vrx-docker/generated/team_generated/example_team
+File generated in /home/developer/vrx_ws/src/vrx-docker/generated/team_generated/ghostship
 ```

 ### Preparing trials for a task